offthedial/site/src/pages/posts/the-archive.md

 ## Past Tournaments

 Here's a list of all the our previous tournaments as of the date writing this.
-I hope you find the information you're looking for! *Note: Some of these links may not work after 2020.*
+I hope you find the information you're looking for!
+We may be creating a new page that will be dynamic that keeps an active list of all previous tournaments *Note: Some of these links may not work after 2020.
+This list is only relevant as of the 24th of August 2020*

 **It's Dangerous to go Alone**
 - [Season 9 | March 2019](https://smash.gg/idtga-mar-2019)